Applicable plans

 After having set all the requirements you desire, click "Create".

 This innovation enables the combination of content from various items, such as first and last names or other texts and labels from references.
 These computed text/number/label fields can be used wherever regular fields can be used as well.
 So you can filter the results, aggregate the values in dashboards or use the computed labels to group your Kanban boards.
-You can even use a computed text field as the primary field of your collection.
+You can even use a computed text field as the primary field of your list.
 Additionally, filters can now be applied within formulas, to restrict which references should be used for the calculation.

 To learn more about basic field types that don't calculate new information, read our guide to basic fields.